Client-Engineering-Indonesia/workshop-maybank-2025/Lab 3 - Data Integration with Streamsets/README.md

 ### Step 4.
 Setup Pipeline: Machine Learning (Credit Scoring)
 Finally, build and deploy a machine learning pipeline for credit scoring using the previously generated data.
 📂 [4. credit pipeline](https://github.com/Client-Engineering-Indonesia/workshop-maybank-2025/tree/main/Lab%203%20-%20Data%20Integration%20with%20Streamsets/4.%20credit%20pipeline)

----

-## Outcome

-By completing this lab, you will:
-- Understand StreamSets architecture and components
-- Deploy pipelines from data generation to machine learning
-- Simulate real-world data integration and scoring scenarios